sjaehn/BJumblr/README.md

 ### Playback and speed

-Controls the progression of the playback.
-The white buttons reset, increase or decrease the position of the white progression line.
+Controls the progression of the pattern.
+The white buttons reset, increase or decrease the position of the progression line represented by the yellow markers left and right to the pattern.
 The speed dial controls the speed of progression.
-These kinds of manipulation of the playback progression are facilitated via the progression delay.
+These kinds of manipulation of the pattern progression are facilitated via the progression delay.
 The total amount of the progression delay is displayed in the panel above the buttons.

 ## What's new

 * Pattern orientation changed (progression from bottom to top)
+* Distinguish between pattern progression (horizontal yellow markers) and playback (vertical white line)
-* Control playback progression
+* Control pattern progression
-* Control playback progression speed
+* Control pattern progression speed

 ## TODO

 * Jump to the start / end of the respective step if playback delay buttons pressed
-* Optional playback delay control via CV port
 * Optimize runSequencer code

+## Acknowledgments

+* Milkii Brewster for ideas about principle and features
+* Rob van den Berg for the idea of the plugin name

 ## Links